 The house will often go to market without furniture or accessories of any kind, drastically lowering it’s full profit potential.

-Thanks to popular television programs such as “Flip This House” and the multitude of similar shows a lot of people are tempted to try their own hand at house flipping.
+Thanks to popular television programs such as “Flip or Flop” and the multitude of similar shows a lot of people are tempted to try their own hand at house flipping.
 It’s a great way to make some money, if you have the right home in the right neighborhood at the right time.
 However, many of these real estate investors miss the mark when the time comes to list the house for sale.

 While much care is taken to choose the perfect new kitchen cabinets and counter tops, tile for the bathrooms and gorgeous flooring for the living room, when these homes go on the market empty, money is being left on the non-existent dining room table.